yurikdotdev/covfefescript/docs/README.md

 ```

-### Variables
+### Variables: LOOK for the TRUTH!

 You declare variables with LOOK.
-It's how you find the truth.
-There are many great types of variables.
+It's how you find the TRUTH.
+There are many GREAT types of variables.
 These are just labels, by the way, not keywords.
-The language knows the type.
-It's very smart.
+The language itself is VERY SMART.
+It knows the type.
+It's brilliant.

 ```
-// TWEET (string)
+// TWEET
 LOOK economy IS "booming"!

-// MONEY (number)
+// MONEY
 LOOK small_loan IS 1000000!

-// TRUTH (boolean)
+// TRUTH
-LOOK my_hater IS LOSER! // This is false, obviously.
+LOOK my_hater IS LOSER!
-LOOK my_hand IS YUGE! // This is true.
+LOOK my_hand IS YUGE!

 // COVFEFE (null)
 LOOK empty_val IS COVFEFE!

-// COLLUTION (array)
+// COLLUTION
 LOOK my_team IS [ "the best", "people", "a beautiful wall" ]!

-// PROPERTY (object)
+// PROPERTY
 LOOK my_deal IS {
   "name": "The Art of the Deal",
   "rating": "tremendous"